vcellmike/sbgnbricks.github.io/pages/pd2af.md

 The coverter uses the concept of the SBGN Bricks and takes into account patterns of various types of inhibition.

-The project is led by the European Institute for Systems Biology and Medicine in collaboration with...
+The project is led by the European Institute for Systems Biology and Medicine in collaboration with the Institute of Cell Biophysics and the Norwegian University of Science and Technology.

 ## Contributors